-Potential IPFs from the proposed activities that could cause impacts to wetlands include accidents and discarded trash and debris.
+Potential IPFs to wetlands from the proposed operations include accidents and discarded trash and debris.

 Accidents: It is unlikely that an oil spill would occur from the proposed activities (refer to Item 5, Water Quality).
-Due to the distance from shore (215 miles) and the response capabilities that would be implemented, no impacts are expected.
-The activities proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).
+Due to the distance from shore (43 miles) and the response capabilities that would be implemented, no impacts are expected.
+The operations proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).